mikaelhg/jackson-versioning-poc/README.md

 `ObjectMapper` is modified with a `SerializationModifier` and a `DeserializationModifier`, which react to the presence and contents of a custom `Version` annotation in our bean classes.

+Here, we're just ignoring fields created by a higher version API, when reading JSON in a lower API version compatibility mode, but we can just as well give the `VersioningDeserializerModifier` a bunch of lambdas which customize behaviour by bean and by field.

 ```text
 p -> om(1, 0, 0) -> json: {"name":"Muffin Man","address":"Drury Lane"}
 p -> om(1, 1, 0) -> json: {"name":"Muffin Man","address":"Drury Lane","sport":"Boxing"}